Geoalert/mapflow-docs-en/source/api/processing_api.rst

 ==============

 .. attention::
-    The projects and processings that you create in Mapflow Web UI won’t be available via the API and vice versa.
+    The projects and processings that you create in `Mapflow.ai <https://app.mapflow.ai/>`_ won’t be available via the API and vice versa.
 Neither can your Mapflow credits be used to run processings via the API.
 Use the API token to start using the API, which you need to generate in the `profile settings <https://app.mapflow.ai/account>`_ (see :doc:`authorization to work with the Mapflow API <../userguides/mapflow_auth>`).

 .. note::
     .. figure:: _static/postman_logo.png